visit/galaxy-docs/_includes/intro.md

 All example documentation uses the test environment endpoint.

-<aside class="notice">One of the first queries you should try is the Point of Sale query as you will need a valid Point of Sale Id for most of the others<aside>
+<aside class="notice">One of the first queries you should try is the Point of Sale query as you will need a valid Point of Sale Id for most of the others</aside>

 # Point of Sales